How do I look up VAT numbers?

 1. Select the EU member state where your customer is based (for example: BE (Belgium) or DE (Germany)).

-2. Enter your customer's VAT ID.
+2. Enter your customer's VAT ID number.

 3. Select NL-Netherlands.